-If you look on my side bar, you will see I have a category for sugar-free desserts.
-And in that category, there are only two recipes.
-Considering I have posted over 100 dessert recipes, the sugar-free ones make up a very small percentage.
+If you look on my side bar or in my recipe index, you will see I have a category for sugar-free desserts.
+And in that category, there are only eight recipes.
+Considering I have posted over 200 dessert recipes, the sugar-free ones make up a very small percentage.
 There is a reason for this.

 I may not be a brilliant chef, but I do pride myself on my desserts and I simply refuse to let any sweets come out of my kitchen that taste like a chemical explosion.
 Which means I usually refuse to make anything sugar-free, but there are certain occasions when I have no choice but to give in and find something that is sugar-free and also tastes delicious.